Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

 (1) the type of object being exposed (an Exodus model, an element block, a side set, or a node set),
-(2) the offset of the model in a vector of vtkMultiBlockDataSet instances held by the bridge (one per Exodus file)
-(3) the ID of the block holding the vtkUnstructuredGrid that contains the tessellation information for the object (or -1 when the object is an Exodus MODEL since it has no tessellation, only groups).
+(2) the offset of the model in a vector of vtkMultiBlockDataSet instances held by the session (one per Exodus file) (3) the ID of the block holding the vtkUnstructuredGrid that contains the tessellation information for the object (or -1 when the object is an Exodus MODEL since it has no tessellation, only groups).
-Given an :cxx:`EntityHandle` we can easily look up the vtkUnstructuredGrid in the Bridge's :cxx:`m_models` member.
+Given an :cxx:`EntityHandle` we can easily look up the vtkUnstructuredGrid in the Session's :cxx:`m_models` member.

 Adding UUIDs as attributes
 --------------------------